Harriet Windsor-Clive, 13th Baroness Windsor

-Harriet Windsor-Clive, Baroness Windsor (30 July 1797 – 9 November 1869) was a landowner and wealthy benefactor in the Penarth and Cardiff area of South Wales.
+Harriet Windsor-Clive, 13th Baroness Windsor (née Lady Harriet Windsor; 30 July 1797 – 9 November 1869), was a British landowner and wealthy benefactor in the Penarth and Cardiff area of South Wales.
 She is probably best known for developing Penarth Dock in competition with the Marquess of Bute's docks in Cardiff and for her charitable donations in the area.

-A daughter of the 5th Earl of Plymouth, she was granted the title 13th Baroness Windsor in 1855 after the deaths of her sister and brother.
+After the death of her brother, the 6th Earl of Plymouth, in 1833, the subsidiary title of the earldom, Baron Windsor, fell in abeyance.
+After the death of her elder sister in 1855, the abeyance was terminated in her favour in October 1855 and she became The Baroness Windsor.
+She legally changed her name to Harriet Windsor-Clive in November 1855.

 Background

-Harriet Windsor was born on 30 July 1797 in London the third child and second daughter of Other Hickman Windsor, the Earl of Plymouth.
-In 1819 she married Robert Henry Clive, a Member of Parliament for Ludlow, Shropshire.
-Clive died in 1854 and, in 1855 (after the death of her elder sister) Harriet Clive was granted the title 13th Baroness Windsor, after the title had been held in abeyance since 1833.
-She legally changed her name to Harriet Windsor-Clive in November 1855.
+Lady Harriet Windsor was born on 30 July 1797 in Mayfair, the third child and second daughter of Other Windsor, 5th Earl of Plymouth.
+In 1819, she married Robert Henry Clive (1789–1854), a Member of Parliament for Ludlow, Shropshire.

-After the sudden death of their brother the 6th Earl of Plymouth in 1833, Harriet and her sister Maria had become co-heiresses of their father's estate, known as the Plymouth Estate.
+After the sudden death of their brother in 1833, Harriet and her sister Maria (who was the wife of the 3rd Marquess of Downshire) became co-heiresses of their father's estate, known as the Plymouth Estate.
 It covered the land in Glamorgan on which the town of Penarth and the Cardiff suburb of Grangetown are now built.
 It also included St Fagans Castle, the family's seat in the area.
 With Harriet being the favourite sister, the bulk of the Plymouth Estate was left to her, including Hewell Grange in Worcestershire and St Fagans Castle.
 Previously living in Essex, Harriet moved to Cardiff while the St Fagans property was restored.
 When the restoration was complete, they lived at Hewell Grange but visited St Fagans frequently.

 Business interests

 Penarth Dock

-In 1855 Baroness Windsor formed the Penarth Harbour Company to develop a dock for Penarth on her land.
-She intended to compete with the new Cardiff Docks which were being developed by the 2nd and 3rd Marquess of Bute.
+In 1855, Baroness Windsor formed the Penarth Harbour Company to develop a dock for Penarth on her land.
+She intended to compete with the new Cardiff Docks, which were being developed by the 2nd and 3rd Marquess of Bute.
 The docks, curving between Penarth Head and the River Ely, were completed by 1865.
 Baroness Windsor was due to perform the opening ceremony on 10 June 1865, but failed to turn up in time to meet the high tide.
 The chairman of the Taff Vale Railway (who were lessees of the dock) made the baroness's excuses and performed the ceremony.
 Baroness Windsor petitioned (unsuccessfully) against the Bute Dock bills, but the Penarth Docks were a success all the same exporting 900,000 tons of coal a year by 1870.

 Grangetown

-In 1857 the Baroness obtained an Act to enable her to develop her lands on the Cardiff side of the River Ely.
+In 1857, the Baroness obtained an Act to enable her to develop her lands on the Cardiff side of the River Ely.
 The new housing development was to be called The Grange, and is now known as Grangetown.
 One of the earliest pubs, operating from the 1860s until 2008 on Penarth Road, was called The Baroness Windsor.